 It's estimated that each taxpayer works until late April each year to pay for all federal revenue collected.
 That's Tax Freedom Day.
-Can you think of any other purchase you make for which you've worked as hard and long?
+Can you think of anything else for which you've worked as hard and long?

-The government will spend $4.407 trillion.
+In its budget, the government expected to spend $4.407 trillion.
 Most of this, about 62 percent of expenditure, pays for mandated benefits such as Social Security, Medicare, and Medicaid.

 The remaining 38 percent of the budget pays for everything else.
 It's called discretionary spending.
 The U.S. Congress changes this amount each year.
 It uses the president's budget as a starting point.

-Mandatory spending is $2.739 trillion.
-Social Security is by far the biggest expense at $1.046 trillion.
-Medicare is next at $625 billion, followed by Medicaid at $412 billion.
+The budget proposal set mandatory spending at $2.739 trillion.
+Social Security was by far the biggest expense at $1.046 trillion.
+Medicare was next at $625 billion, followed by Medicaid at $412 billion.

 Medicare is already underfunded.
 Medicare taxes don't pay for all benefits, so this program relies on general tax dollars to pay for a portion of it.
 Medicaid is 100 percent funded by the general fund

-The discretionary budget is $1.203 trillion.
-More than half goes toward military spending, including the Department of Veterans Affairs and other defense-related departments.
+The discretionary budget was set at $1.203 trillion.
+More than half generally goes toward military spending, including the Department of Veterans Affairs and other defense-related departments.
 The rest must pay for all other domestic programs.
 The largest are Health and Human Services, Education, and Housing and Urban Development.

 There is an emergency fund of $111.4 billion that's not included in the budget process.
 Most of that, amounting to $88.9 billion, goes to Overseas Contingency Operations to pay for wars.

-Congress approved a spending bill of $892.7 billion.
-It includes $616.9 billion for the DoD base budget, $69 billion for the OCO, and $21.9 billion for the National Nuclear Security Administration within the Department of Energy.
+On September 28, 2018, Congress approved a defense spending bill of $892.7 billion.
+It includes $616.9 billion for the DoD base budget, $69 billion for the Overseas Contingency Operations, and $21.9 billion for the National Nuclear Security Administration within the Department of Energy.

 07How the Deficit Contributes to the National Debt

 Each year, the deficit adds to the U.S. debt.
 This anticipated tax slows economic growth.
 It’s like driving a car with the brakes on.
 It raises interest rates, as investors demand more return.
-They become hesitant to purchase Treasurys because they fear not being repaid.
+They become hesitant to purchase Treasury notes because they fear not being repaid.

 Now that the economy has recovered, deficit spending is not necessary.
 Congress should create a budget surplus to reduce the national debt burden.
 But it isn’t being done because politicians, who slice popular programs, usually find themselves cut out from the next election.